 The IT sphere specialists are to be well acquainted with different terms and concepts which are used not always in their domain field of activity but also in the associated ones.

-The deep theoretical knowledge is the key to the effective work.
+Deep theoretical knowledge is the key to effective work.
 There are many terms which meanings have something in common but, at the same time, each of these terms has its own peculiarities.

-It is very important to puzzle out for the first sight similar definitions in order to avoid the confusion and possible work troubles.
-Software testing clearly demonstrates how one may easy tangle in rather simple concepts.
+It is very important to puzzle out for first sight similar definitions in order to avoid confusion and possible work troubles.
+Software testing clearly demonstrates how one may easily tangle in rather simple concepts.

 - quality control;

 Some assure that the mentioned concepts should be perceived as alternatives for each other.
 It may seem that is so.
 But, unfortunately, this statement is far from the truth.